20 Thanksgiving Sides You Can Cook in the Microwave

 From soups and salads to bread and dips, these microwave recipes will make your holidays far less harried.
+It turns out, the nifty microwave oven can make some of the best holiday sides around.

-Paleo Pumpkin English Muffins
+Pumpkin English Muffins

 Steering clear of wheat?
 Bake a batch of these quick pumpkin English muffins.
 Made with coconut flour and cashew flour instead of all-purpose wheat flour, these muffins are gluten-free and Paleo-friendly.
 And the pumpkin puree and pie spice make them tender and tasty, too.
 Running to the Kitchen's base recipe is for one, so simply multiply by the number of people sharing your table and cook each in a separate ramekin.